mhgrody/DATA-690-WANG/world_development_explorer/wdx_analysis.md

 #### Stray Observations:

 *   Intuitively it might seem like the country with the highest GDP would have the lower infant mortality rates and unemployment rates.
-However, consi
+If a country has a strong economy, it seems more likely that it will have the resources to improve health and combat unemployment.
+However, these charts show that, at least for these three countries, this is not the case.
+For example, despite consistently having a GDP of about $10,000 more than Australia and $20,000 more than New Zealand between 2012 and 2018, the United States maintained a much higher infant mortality rate than both countries for the same time period.
+One possible explanation is that the US dedicated less of its economic resources to healthcare.
+Both Australia and New Zealand have robust public healthcare systems.